junxit/us-congress-code/title-10/chapter-47/sec-830a.md

 ## Notes

-### Delayed Effective Date

-For delayed effective date of section, see Effective Date note below.

 ### Amendments

 2017—Subsec. (a)(1).
 Pub.
 L. 115–91, § 531(b)(1), inserted “, or otherwise act on,” after “to review” in introductory provisions.
 Subsec. (a)(1)(D).
 Pub.
 L. 115–91, § 531(b)(2), added subpar.
 (D).